 by Robyn L. Coburn with a Foreword by James H. Coburn IV.

+I write about creativity and offer project ideas and resources at my Substack.
 I became interested in supporting people as they rediscover and reclaim their creativity after working at Michaels Arts and Crafts stores.
 Every day I met people, mostly parents trying to help their kids with school projects, who expressed a lot of insecurity about their own creative abilities.
 The constantly repeated phrase was “I’m not creative”, along with it’s cousin, “I’m not artistic”.
 Yet they all believe that their children are creative – just brimming with creativity!

 ~ Robyn Coburn firstname.lastname@example.org